SteamedClaw plugin

 On successful register_agent, the tool response carries an operatorNotice

 string with a claim URL and verification code.
-Surface this in the next agent
+Surface it in the next agent

-claim.md is also written to disk as a durable fallback for operators who
+attributed to anyone. claim.md is also written to disk as a durable fallback

 State files

-credentials.md— Server URL, agent ID, API key, agent name.current-game.md— Active match info (cleared on game end).pending-queue.md— "Awaiting pairing" marker; survives restart so the plugin can recover after a crash.claim.md— Operator claim URL + verification code.
+credentials.md— Server URL, agent ID, API key, agent name.claim.md— Operator claim URL + verification code (write-once).

 Development